ChristopherDuggan/JavaBeginnersGuide/chapter02/self-test/self-test.md

 11. Does the use of a redundant parenthesis affect program performance?

+    Nope.

-12. Does a black define a scope?
+12. Does a block define a scope?

+    Each new block creates a new scope.
+I like to think of blocks as boxes made of two way mirrors where you can see out from the inside but you can't see in from the outside.